DIY virus protection: Hong Kongers making own masks amid shortages

 With the help of an investor he managed to import a machine from India, and plans to ship more.
 Currently in the testing phase, the device will produce 60-80 surgical masks per minute from Saturday in a dust-free room.

-Tong said the masks will be sold online for 1-2 Hong Dollars each, limited to one box per person.
+Tong said the masks will be sold online for HK dollar 1-2 each, limited to one box per person.
 The administration of chief executive Carrie Lam says it is doing all it can to secure new supplies of face masks amid a global shortage.

-Output has been ramped up on a prison labour production line and there are plans to set aside 1.5 Hong Kong dollars billion to support the creation of domestic factories.
+Output has been ramped up on a prison labour production line and there are plans to set aside HK dollar 1.5 billion to support the creation of domestic factories.
 The lack of stockpiles has sparked criticism of Lam, even from among her pro-Beijing political allies.

 Many have expressed surprise that a city which suffered 299 deaths during the 2003 SARS outbreak was not better prepared.
 Since SARS, which Beijing initially covered up, Hong Kongers have embraced higher communal hygiene standards and face masks have long been a common sight, especially during the winter flu season.